hellnux/rwd/README.md

 ## Use

-Rwd is ready for use, but you can edit the configuration file in /root/scripts/rwd/rwd.conf by simply restarting rwd to take effect.
+rwd is ready for use, but you can edit the configuration file in /root/scripts/rwd/rwd.conf by simply restarting rwd to take effect.

 Monitor the log:
 ```